-Step 3– Try to place your nipple directly in the center of the opening of the silicone breast pump.
+Step 3– Try to place your nipple directly in the center of the opening of the breast pump.
 Squeeze the bulb portion of your pump with the tip of your thumb together with the tips of your other four fingers.

-Step 4– Now fold the flange back up to create a seal around your breast and release bulb to create suction for milk collection.
+Step 4– Now fold the flange back up to create a seal around your breast and release the bulb to create suction for milk collection.
 Watch for milk leakage to determine if you need to readjust.

 When To Use Haakaa?